punkhorn/jboss-sap-jca/README.md

 		mvn clean install

-Execute this command to build and install the project artifacts without running the unit test:
+Execute this command to build and install the project artifacts without running the unit tests:

 		mvn -Dmaven.test.skip=true clean install

-<a id"deploying"></a>
+<a id="deploying"></a>
 ## Deploying

 To deploy the JBoss SAP JCA Connector project you will need to perform the following steps: